September 30, 2025

 Privacy & security

-Paraspeech’s core promise is that audio and transcribed text don’t leave your Mac during normal usage.
+Paraspeech is local-first, not local-only.
+Local modes keep audio and transcribed text on your Mac; cloud-backed modes are explicit.
 There are still a few points worth understanding:

-If your main concern is preventing source code, credentials, or private client details from being sent to a third-party transcription service, Paraspeech’s offline posture is the point.
+If your main concern is preventing source code, credentials, or private client details from being sent to a third-party transcription service, choose a local mode.

 Where Paraspeech is not the best fit